FreeIdom/vscode-friendly-ui/README.md

 - The extension requires a VSCode restart when enabled for the first time
 - Use the disable command to revert to original VSCode appearance
+- When `disableWorkbenchJs` is enabled, some built-in VSCode functionality might be affected

 ## Contributing